The Invitation

 Forms of Action

 Consequence — Creating natural results for harmful behavior.
 This is not revenge; it is calibration.
 When someone's actions have caused harm without repercussion, consequence completes the karmic circuit.
-This might be: speaking truth to power, exposing wrongdoing, removing your energy and resources from those who misuse them, setting boundaries with real stakes, allowing natural consequences rather than rescuing someone from their own choices.

 Sometimes protection means making yourself the target.
 A parent is verbally abusing their child in public—frustrated, overwhelmed, taking it out on someone helpless.
 You can't confront them directly; that escalates and shames, making things worse later.
 You can't rescue the child; that's not your role.